phstc/phstc.github.com/_posts/2012-07-27-using-ssh-tunneling-on-aws-ec2-to-receive-api-callbacks.md

 ---
 layout: post
-title: Using SSH Tunneling on AWS EC2 to receive API callbacks
+title: "Using SSH Tunneling on AWS EC2 to receive API callbacks"
 ---

 Some APIs use callbacks in their communication process, e.g. payment gateways.
 They usually use callbacks to notify when a payment status was changed (STARTED, ANALYSING, AUTHORIZED, COMPLETED etc).